leozhangML/quotient_rml/README.md

 ## Acknowledgements

-This was work funded by the London Mathematical Society Undergraduate Research Bursaries 2022, supervised by Ximena Fernández (Durham University).
+This project was funded by the London Mathematical Society Undergraduate Research Bursaries 2022 and was supervised by Ximena Fernández (Durham University).

 ### References
 <a id="1">[1]</a>